 The holidays are a time of cheer, but they can also be a time for battling traffic and bad weather on the road.
 Staying safe should be a top priority for all travelers so Better Business Bureau recommends taking a few precautions when hitting the road this holiday.

-“Before setting out, give your car the attention that it needs,” said Claire Rosenzweig, President and CEO of the Better Business Bureau Serving Metropolitan New York.
+“Before hitting the roads, give your car the attention that it needs,” said Katherine Hutt, spokesperson for the Council of Better Business Bureaus.
 “Make sure you are well-equipped and know where to turn should the unexpected happen.”

 Start early and slow down.
 The best way to fight holiday traffic is to give yourself some extra time to make the trip, and don’t speed.
-Speeding leads to accidents, getting arrested for speeding, adds travel time and puts a dent in your holiday spending.
+Speeding leads to accidents, which slow traffic and cause bottlenecks.
+Also, if you’re caught speeding by law enforcement, that adds travel time and puts a dent in your holiday spending.

 Drop the distractions.
 According to the Insurance Institute for Highway Safety, drivers who use hand-held devices are four times as likely to get into crashes serious enough to injure themselves.
-When you’re behind the wheel, don’t text and drive, don’t use the phone, and get someone else to fumble with the GPS.
+When you’re behind the wheel, don’t text and drive, use a hands free headset when talking on the phone, and get someone else to fumble with the GPS.

 For more advice on staying safe over the holidays, visit us online at www.bbb.org/us/consumer-tips-holiday/